hy172574895/EasyCompleteYou/doc/ReadMe.md

 #### Options 2:
 download the whole repository and put it into vim's starting dir

-### Usage
+# Usage

 After the install ECY successfully, there are two buildin completion source that is `Label` and `Snippets`.
-Firstly ECY will detect the filetype of your buffer that you using.
+Firstly ECY will detect the filetype of your buffer that you areusing.
 Knowing the filetype, then ECY asks the server what sources are available on this filetype.
-So if you want a specific source work on a buffer, you can change the filetype by the vim that `set &filetype=java` on the buffer you want to change.
+So if you want a specific source works on a buffer, you can change the filetype by the vim that `set &filetype=java` on the buffer you want to change.

-#### Enable more.
+## Enable more.

-there only two sources in ECY after you installed ECY.
-If you want ECY work
+there only three buildin sources which is `label`,`python`,`path` after you installed ECY.
-on `python`, you can activate a source by:
+If you want ECY work on `HTML`, you can activate a source by:
-`:call ECY_Installer('Python')` in vim
+`:call ECY_Installer('HTML_LSP')` in vim
+*Importance*: There are might dependence while you install a need source of ECY So check out the Doc carefully and install the dependence before you install one.

 Here the full list of sources that ECY supports.

+# Q&A
+Q: Why there are a few of Snippets options to complete?
+I need more.
+A: ECY rely on `ultisnips` which is a engine that fill in the snippets fragment.
+What snippets you provide to `ultisnips`, what completion options you got in ECY.
+So there are so many nice and mature snippets that made by other fellows such as `honza/vim-snippets` `CoreyMSchafer/code_snippets`.
+If you want more, install the snippets you admire and `ultisnips` will analize that snippets then provide to ECY and last provide to users.

+Q: Why I need to install `Leaderf`, and only `Leaderf`?
+A: There are so many tools like `Leaderf` such as `fzf-vim` `ctrlP`, that's true .
+And the answer is same as "Why ECY only supports ultisnips?"
+Firstly, they are all rely on python same as ECY.
+Secondly, according to me, they are the best solutions in vim.
+Thirdly, supporting so many different plugins could be a disadvantage of ECY, that make ECY so heavy.
+`Anything can be located by fuzzy search` that is one of ECY's principles, that `Leaderf` hightly fit with ECY.
+*Importance*: ECY will not support any plugin that functions resemble with `Leaderf` and `ultisnips` unless there are critical demands.

+Q: